-RecycleMania is a competition among college and university recycling programs in the United States and Canada.
-Over an 8-week period in the spring, campuses compete to see which institution can collect the largest amount of recyclables per capita, the largest amount of total recyclables, the least amount of trash per capita, or have the highest recycling rate.
+RecycleMania is an 8 week annual spring contest in which colleges and universities from the U.S. and Canada compete to see which institution can collect the largest amount of recyclables per capita, the largest amount of total recyclables, the least amount of trash per capita, or have the highest recycling rate.

-Elon has participated in RecycleMania since 2007, and until 2013 held its own Resident Area Competition to determine which area could recycle the most per capita.
-Visit the RecycleMania homepage for more information about the international competition and to see Elon’s past results.
-The first competition was in 2008 and resulted in a reduction of over 100,000kWh.
+With efforts from Elon Environmental Services and students, Elon has participated in RecycleMania since 2007, and until 2013 held its own Resident Area Competition to determine which area could recycle the most per capita.

+To date, students have conserved more than 770,000 kWh over the course of all Elon’s POWERless competitions.
+The first competition was in 2008 and resulted in a reduction of over 100,000 kWh.
 This successful first competition led to POWERless being a regular event on campus.
 It is now held each semester.

-Visit the POWERless web site to learn more about the competition, view results from previous competitions and learn about prizes.
+Visit the POWERless web site to learn more about the prizes for this semester’s competition and to view results from previous competitions.